dss-extensions/dss_capi/README.md

 This library exposes the OpenDSS/OpenDSS-PM v9+ engine in a plain C interface that tries to reproduce most of the COM methods, plus many extensions.
 In fact, most of the code was initially derived from the COM implementation files.
 The resulting DLL can be using directly by advanced users or, for example, through the `dss_python` module in Python, a module that mimics the COM structure (as exposed via `win32com` or `comtypes`), effectively enabling multi-platform compatibility at Python level.

 Through the other projects under DSS Extensions, DSS C-API enables projects to use the OpenDSS in multiple platforms (Windows, Linux, macOS) across multiple architectures (Intel x86, x86-64, ARM32, and ARM64, including Apple's M1 and M2).
-Most of the features added to this based libraty is shared across all other projects.
+Most of the features added to this based library is shared across all other projects.
 If you need support for a language not listed below, please open a new issue (either here or in https://github.com/dss-extensions/dss-extensions/issues) and we will evaluate that language.

 <p align="center">
     <img alt="Overview of related repositories" src="https://raw.githubusercontent.com/dss-extensions/dss_capi/master/docs/images/repomap.png" width=600>